 Titles within the library's collection may be linked within your course site.
-For more detailed information, see the Blackboard Help guide.
+For more detailed information, including a link generator, see the Canvas help guide.
 You may not, however, link to Harvard Business Review articles.
-These must be added to your coursepack.
+These must be added using the Harvard Business Publishing Canvas integration.

 You have a couple of options for articles that you find "on the fly" throughout the semester.

 If you want to continue to use the article in future semesters and it is not available through the library, it should be added to your course pack.